Leo-CICAL/Formation_Git_DVB/Tp/tp.md

 ### Summary

-In this step, we will push code to GitHub.
+In this step, we will push code and files to GitHub.

 ### Instructions